Aryan-CC/Migrating-DB-from-Single-Server-To-Flexible-Postgres/01-Getting-started.md

-# Getting Started with the lab
+# Getting Started with Migrate from Single Server to Postgresql SQL Server lab.

 ## Overview